Chromatin Dynamics in Stem Cells and Cancer Lab

 University of Miami-Miller School of Medicine

-Our research aims to understand the epigenetic mechanisms mediated by the Polycomb-group complexes which underly cell fate decisions and cancer.
+We aim to understand the epigenetic mechanisms that regulate cell fate decisions and cancer.

 EPIGENETIC MECHANISMS IN BREAST CANCER

 Breast cancer is one of the most commonly diagnosed maladies in women.
-In 2018, according to the American Cancer Society, more than 270,000 new cases of invasive breast cancer will be diagnosed in the US.
+It is projected that in 2020 more than 270,000 new cases of invasive breast cancer will be diagnosed in the US.
 Breast cancer is a heterogeneous disease originating from the basal and luminal cells of the mammary glands.
 Each of these subtypes has different risk factors for disease incidence, response to treatment, risk of progression, and preferential organ sites of metastases.
 Therefore, understanding the specific molecular and epigenetic mechanisms that control the oncogenic pathways deregulated in the different subtypes of breast cancer is crucial for the development of new therapeutic strategies.